Are Your Bees Slow to Build Comb?

 Young workers are the best wax producers.
 They hang in chains near the construction area – we call this bees festooning.
 And, even though we are not sure why it happens – it is really amazing to see.

 Honey bees are not lazy.
 But, they are not wasteful either.
-Drawing out comb requires a lot of effort and energy to produce the wax (from the glands) and shape the comb.
+Drawing out comb requires a lot of effort and energy.
 If they do not need the space, you will have a hard time getting them to fill the frames.

-This is why comb production is more difficult as we head towards Winter and the incoming nectar sources are sparse.
+This is why getting your bees to draw comb is more difficult as we head towards Winter and the incoming nectar sources are sparse.
+They do not see a need for more space to store food.

 Comb Production Requires Heat